tymz315/nesdev-docker/README.md

 1. Install "Docker Desktop" on your system.

-1. (For Windows only) Install "WSL(ms-vscode-remote.remote-containers)" extension to Visual Studio Code.
+1. (For Windows only) Install "WSL(ms-vscode-remote.remote-wsl)" extension to Visual Studio Code.

 1. Install "Dev Containers(ms-vscode-remote.remote-containers)" extension to Visual Studio Code.